DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 * Hosted on the internet, using svn, hg or git (no tarballs supported here).
 * Using GNU make or autotools.
 If your plugin uses anything else -- you'll have to write a Makefile, and supply it as a patch.
 * Ability to link the dependencies statically.
-The static versions of many libs is supplied automatically by this system.
-If there are no static libs for stuff that your plugin needs -- you're out of luck for now.
-Make a feature request to add the lib which you need.
+The static versions of many libs are supplied automatically by this system.
+If there are no static libs for the stuff that your plugin needs -- you're out of luck for now.
+Make a feature request to add the lib(s) which you need.

 ## Usage examples